Esanchezz/LetsDefend-SOC-Practice-Writeups/# SOC176 - RDP Brute Force Detected.md

 ## Findings
 ### Log Management Inspection
-The first thing I did was look up Matthew's destination IP on the log management software to inspect the logs to see if there was any suspicious activities that occured.
+The first thing I did was look up Matthew's destination IP on the log management software to inspect the logs to see if there was any suspicious activities that occured. <br>
-Unsurprisingly, the alert was correct that there was a Bruteforce attempt starting at 08:44 AM.
+Unsurprisingly, the alert was correct that there was a Bruteforce attempt starting at 08:44 AM. <br>
 There was a total of 15 attempts that occured from the start time with multiple cases of different but reoccuring usernames such as:
 - Matthew
 - sysadmin